FSGModding/FSG_Mod_Assistant/README.md

  * If a mod file is named incorrectly and won't load in the game.
  * If a mod is not properly zipped.
- * If a mod is used in your savegames, but does not appear to be installed.
+ * If a mod is used in your save games, but does not appear to be installed.
- * If a mod is not loaded or used in any of your savegames
+ * If a mod is not loaded or used in any of your save games
- * Optionally: If a mod is loaded but unused in your savegames.
+ * Optionally: If a mod is loaded but unused in your save games.

  ## Usage: